Why is this 5MW Braidwood Solar Farm, 5MW/10MWh Battery and Microgrid project important?

 Will the microgrid include solar/wind/diesel backup?

-The current design has the microgrid powered primarily from a single community-scale solar farm with a large community-scale battery to provide power all day.
-The solar farm will consist of approximately 7MW of solar panels, with a maximum grid export of 5MW.
-The battery will be a minimum of 6.4MWh.
-The existing 2MW of rooftop solar in the Braidwood region will also contribute to the microgrid when disconnected from the main grid.
+The design has the microgrid powered primarily from a single community-scale solar farm with a large community-scale battery to provide power all day.
+The solar farm will consist of 4.99MW solar panels and a 5MW/10MWh lithium-ion battery system.

 When will it be complete?